26 Cool French Phrases You’ve Gotta Learn to Impress Natives

 Meaning: Doing something full speed

 Translating ventre à terre might seem obvious, and while it can be used to literally describe something with its belly to the ground, the idiomatic meaning is a little different.
-The French saying came from French horse riding culture, and was used to describe a horse galloping so quickly that its front and back legs were thrown out, leaving its belly directly above the ground.
+The French saying came from horse riding culture, and was used to describe a horse galloping so quickly that its front and back legs were both off the ground, leaving its belly directly above the ground.

 Ventre à terre, therefore, can be used to describe doing something at full speed.
 You can say that someone moves at full speed by using the phrase “Il courait ventre à terre.”